Introduction

 10th Anniversary of the Founding of Manchukuo

 15th September 1942.
 This is set of two stamps is the final issue in celebration of the 10th anniversary of Manchukuo.
 The 15th of September is significant because this was the official date of the formal Japanese diplomatic recognition of Manchukuo.
-The figures on both stamps were taken from a mural, painted on a wall of the National Ministry Building, called "National Harmony" by Japanese artist Saburo-suke Okada.
+The figures on both stamps were taken from a painting commissioned for the National Ministry Building, called "National Harmony" by Japanese artist Saburōsuke Okada.
+The dancing women represent the five races of Manchuria, Manchu, Chinese, Korean, Mongol and Japanese.

 Recess printed on watermarked (see below) "granite" paper by the Manchukuo Postal Administration Office, Hsinking.
 Designs 3f by Mr Li Ping-ho and the 6f by Mr Yoai Ota.
 A presentation booklet exists for this issue (see below).
 Any "specimen" stamps or sheets you may see for this issue are fakes.